IMG_2018.jpg

 Pagel’s writing has appeared in AGNI, Brick, Conduit, echoverse, The Iowa Review, The Mississippi Review, New American Writing, and The Paris Review, among other journals.
 She is the recipient of poetry and nonfiction grants and residencies from the Headlands Center for the Arts, The Hermitage Artist Retreat, and the Ohio Arts Council.

 Pagel is currently an associate professor at Cleveland State University, where she teaches poetry, nonfiction, and multi-genre creative writing courses to CSU undergraduates and in the NEOMFA program.
 For ten years she co-edited the poetry journal jubilat.
-She is a co-founder, publisher, and editor at Rescue Press.
+For eleven years, she was the director of the CSU Poetry Center, a publisher of poetry, prose, and translations and a site of community outreach and creative writing programming.
+She is a co-founder, publisher, and editor at Rescue Press, an independent small press with an interest in generative editing and unclassifiable forms.

-Pagel is currently working on a book of essays called The Circle Tour about the writer Lorine Niedecker, the Great Lakes, small press publishing, Wisconsin’s history of environmental activism, humor, and reading.
+Pagel is currently working on a book of nonfiction about Lorine Niedecker, the Great Lakes, small press publishing, Wisconsin’s history of environmental activism, and reading.
+With Karl Gartung, she is editing a collection of creative and critical writing in response to Niedecker’s poem, “Wintergreen Ridge.”
 Pagel was the recipient of the 2025 Lorine Niedecker Fellowship.

 CONTACT: carylpagel [at] gmail [dot] com